 - The repeat button can be used to repeat a single song.

 - The random button can be used to play songs in a random order.
 If you change tracks while you are in random mode, the next track in the playlist will be selected and random mode will be canceled.
 If you are in random mode and you would like to switch to another random song rather than the next song in the playlist, you should press the random button twice.

 - Fast forward and rewind can be used to seek within a single song and the LCD timer will be updated to reflect your position within the song.

 Installation is easy, but does require removal of your vehicle's head unit from the center console.
 Once the head unit is removed, the XCarLink simply plugs into the auxiliary/satellite radio port, located on the back of the head unit, as pictured below (port in some vehicles may differ slightly).
 The XCarLink wiring can then be routed to your glove box, down the center console to the cupholders, or wherever would be most convenient for you.
-Factory refurbished units work exactly the same as new units, but are not compatible with the optional Bluetooth module and have a 90-day warranty instead of the standard 1-year warranty.

 The factory headunit requires a small modification to the circuit board in order to enable use of the auxiliary/satellite radio port.
 This was not an issue in 2003 and was resolved for the 2005 model year.
 If you have a 2004 Mazda 6 or a Mazda 6 that was manufactured in Japan and would like more details, please contact us.
 NOTE for 2004-2005 Mazda RX-8: